Dr-Elec/Mercury/README.md

-# Mercury
+# Merkury
-A Mercury web-page
+A Merkury web-page